roryl/lucee-book/control_flow.md

 {% gist id="https://gist.github.com/roryl/11c5a5ab8cf061ab1621",file="for.cfm" %}{% endgist %}

 ###for in loop
-The for in construct can be used with the collection types arrays, structs and queries.
+The for in construct can be used with for [arrays](https://rorylaitila.gitbooks.io/lucee/content/arrays.html), [structs](https://rorylaitila.gitbooks.io/lucee/content/structs.html), and [queries](https://rorylaitila.gitbooks.io/lucee/content/queries.html).
 Below is an example for arrays.
 For other examples, see:

 * [Looping Arrays](https://rorylaitila.gitbooks.io/lucee/content/arrays.html#looping-arrays)
 * [Looping Structs](https://rorylaitila.gitbooks.io/lucee/content/structs.html#looping-structs) TODO